Constructing disjoint Steiner trees in Sierpi\'{n}ski graphs: Introduction

-Sierp\'{i}nski graphs generalize Hanoi graphs which can be viewed as ``discrete'' finite versions of a Sierpinski gasket \cite{Sahu2020, Gu2022}.
-Xue considered the Hamiltionicity and path $t$-coloring of Sierp\'{i}nski-like graphs in \cite{Xue}; furthermore, they proved that $Val(S(n,k))=Val(S[n,k])=\lfloor k/2\rfloor$, where $Val(S(n,k))$ is the linear arboricity of Sierp\'{i}nski graphs.
-We remark that although Sierp\'{i}nski graphs are not regular, they are ``almost'' regular as the extreme vertices have degrees one less than the degrees of non-extreme vertices.
-The following result is on the Hamiltonian decomposition of Sierp\'{i}nski graphs.

-\begin{theorem}{\upshape\cite{Xue}} $(1)$ For even $\ell \geq 2$, $S(n, \ell)$ can be decomposed into edge disjoint union of $\frac{\ell}{2}$ Hamiltonian paths of which the end vertices are extreme vertices.
+The following result is on the Hamiltonian decomposition of Sierpi\'{n}ski graphs. \begin{theorem}{\upshape\cite{Xue}} $(1)$ For even $\ell \geq 2$, $S(n, \ell)$ can be decomposed into edge disjoint union of $\frac{\ell}{2}$ Hamiltonian paths of which the end vertices are extreme vertices.

-$(2)$ For odd $\ell \geq 3$, there exists $\frac{\ell-1}{2}$ edge disjoint Hamiltonian paths whose two end vertices are extreme vertices in $S(n, \ell)$. \end{theorem} In fact, Theorem \ref{Hamitondecomposed1} is used in the proof of Theorem \ref{main}, which give an lower bound for the generalized $k$-edge connectivity of Sierp\'{i}nski graphs $S(n, \ell)$.
+$(2)$ For odd $\ell \geq 3$, there exist $\frac{\ell-1}{2}$ edge-disjoint Hamiltonian paths whose two end vertices are extreme vertices in $S(n, \ell)$. \end{theorem} In fact, Theorem \ref{Hamitondecomposed1} is used in the proof of Theorem \ref{main}, which give an lower bound for the generalized $k$-edge connectivity of Sierpi\'{n}ski graphs $S(n, \ell)$.
+We require the following result.